davidwilemski/davidwilemski.com/content/blog/wordcamp-2011-talk-intro-to-wordpress-security.md

 I promised to upload the slides from my WordCamp Detroit talk so that people could use them as a reference.

-I\'ve uploaded them to slideshare and made a PDF of them available as
+I've uploaded them to slideshare and made a PDF of them available as
 well: